MonstersGoBoom/Godot-SimpleExport/README.md

 Copy into your Godot project. ( keep addons/ascii_export filepath )

+THIS ISN'T A COMPLETE SOLUTION.
+I'm hoping it's hackable enough to get what you need quickly and modify it to fit your wants.

 file contains one line per "thing"

 first Resources. which are simply pathnames for 3d models